Ultimate Guide to B2B Sales Pipeline Stages: Close Deals Faster

 Step #2: Define your pipeline stages

-Once you understand your customer's journey, you can define the stages of your B2B sales pipeline.
+Once you understand your customer’s journey, you can define each sales pipeline stage of your B2B sales pipeline.
 Typically, sales pipelines consist of seven sales pipeline stages, including lead generation, qualification, proposal, negotiation, and closing.

 Depending on your business, you may need to add or remove stages to fit your specific sales process.